2alin/openCV-Python-demos/simple-mouse-drawing/README.md

 and when drawing starts again the script draws the saved figure over and over, removing unwanted dragging shapes.

-2. Circle radius is now interactive, taking into account the start position (click) as center and the end position (release) as the delimiter of the radious.
-The original demo only was able to draw fixed size circles.
+2. Circle radius is now interactive, taking into account the start position (click) as center and the end position (release) as the delimiter of the radius.
+The original demo was only able to draw fixed size circles.

 3. Added the functionality to clean the canvas through the 'c' key.

-4. As suggested in the exercise of the article.
-I changed the script to draw only the contour instead of filling the whole shape.
+4. As suggested in the exercise of the article, I changed the script to draw only the contour instead of filling the whole shape.